TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tutorial/RunAimsunAssignmentsUsingXTMF/LoadAimsun.md

 # **Load Aimsun**

 ## Overview
-In this tutorial load the AimsunModeller Controller which is required to run the Aimsun software.
+In this tutorial we will launch Aimsun and connect it to XTMF using the module `TMG.Aimsun.LoadModellerController`.

 ## 1. Add the Module to Execute Aimsun Tools
 * Step 1: Right-click on To Execute and select "Add Module" or Press "Ctrl"+"M"